 Katherine Clark Harris

-Katherine Clark Harris currently serves as a Policy Advisor and Special Assistant to the Assistant Secretary for Financial Institutions at the U.S. Department of the Treasury.
+Katherine Clark Harris attends Yale Law School.
+Until 2012, she served as a Policy Advisor and Special Assistant to the Assistant Secretary for Financial Institutions at the U.S. Department of the Treasury.
 As part of her portfolio, she led the policy process to improve the ability of small businesses to access the public and private markets.
 The Jumpstart Our Business Startups Act, which grew out of this work, was signed into law on April 5, 2012.
 Kate also helped to launch a project to better understand the federal "balance sheet" from a corporate finance and risk management perspective.
 Her other projects included research related to the short-term funding markets, the federal student loan portfolio, and the structure of the U.S. equity markets.
 Prior to her current position at the Treasury, she was a Policy Advisor for the Office of Capital Markets.

 She is also a member of the Phi Beta Kappa Society.
-She graduated summa cum laude from Harvard College, and will be attending Yale Law School in the fall of 2012.
+She graduated summa cum laude from Harvard College.

 Center for History and Economics